kingW930/Openride/frontend/README.md

-# OpenSeat - Community Rideshare Platform for Nigerian Commuters
+# OpenRide - Community Rideshare Platform for Nigerian Commuters

 A modern, production-ready web application for hassle-free ridesharing in Lagos.
-OpenSeat connects drivers and riders with AI-powered route matching, blockchain verification, and seamless payments.
+OpenRide connects drivers and riders with AI-powered route matching, blockchain verification, and seamless payments.

 ## Key Features